 It varies, but for most houses, we’ll be in and out within 3-4 days.
 If you have a big house, it’s going to take longer.
 3-4 days is a pretty good average time for a roofing project.

-- What goes into a roof system for California residents?
+- What goes into a roof system?

 Your total roof system needs to consist of barriers, underlayment, starter shingles, hip and ridge shingles, ventilation products, and insulation.
 In order to prevent leaks, you need to start with the right underlayment.